steven912/Overview-Of-Current-Projects/README.md

 #### Dev Description:

   My goal for this was to make a heartier mobile game.
 I tried to make it still quick and easy to stop and start, but at the same time have more meat than a game like Shape Escape.
 I think the base is pretty solid, with the only problem being that the way I have gravity fields coded right now feels... not clunky but inexact?
-Wemms when shot through a gravity field feel random in their trajectory, which isn't satisfying.
+Wemms when shot through a gravity field seem random in their trajectory, which isn't satisfying.
 A potential solution is to project their movement via some kind of line render, but I don't know how to get the lines to simulate physics effects without absolutely tanking the performance of the game.
 Awkward situation!

 #### Influences:

   - Mario Galaxy for the gravity and space themes
-  - Angry Birds (or the medieval flash game its based on) for the launching of Wemms and limited tries and level layouts
+  - Angry Birds (or the medieval flash game it's based on) for the launching of Wemms and limited tries and level layouts

 #### Next Steps:
   - Determine solution to trajectory aiming problem